-Day 1: We’ll get an early start for our drive to the Lodgepole Trailhead.
-We will cover about 12 miles on horses the first day, going over a low mountain pass and camping along the headwaters of the South Fork.
+Day 1: We’ll get an early start for our drive to the Lodgepole Trailhead, so we can cover about 12 miles on horses the first day, going over a mountain pass and camping along the headwaters of the South Fork.
 This is usually a great place to spot wildlife.
-While the crew riding horses will stop part way, some of the crew will go all the way to the river to start rigging boats and gear at the put in.
+While the crew riding horses will stop partway, some of the guides will go all the way to the river to start rigging boats and gear at the put in.

-Day 3: The first day on the river!
-As the river meanders through gravel bars there are nice fishing holes that can be fished from the boats or the bank.
-On lower water trips, there are some places we may need to have fisherman get out of the boats in shallow water.
+Day 3: Our first day on the river!
+As the South Fork Flathead meanders through gravel bars there are nice fishing holes that can be fished from the boats or the bank.
+On lower water trips, there are some places we may need to have fishermen get out of the boats in shallow water.

-Day 4-6: We’ll keep working our way down the river from hole to hole stopping for a nice lunch along the river and staying at comfortable riverside camps.
-Besides just fishing in the river, we can take some side hikes and fish in some of the tributaries and lakes.
-There will be plenty of opportunities for enjoying the superb fishing!
-We’ll can also take some time to wander through the beautiful Ponderosa forests, for the chance to see grazing elk or other wildlife.
+Day 4-6: We’ll keep working our way down the river from hole to hole, stopping for a nice lunch along the river and staying at comfortable riverside camps.
+There are opportunities to take side hikes here and there to fish surrounding tributaries and lakes, so there will be plenty of opportunities for enjoying the superb fishing!
+We’ll can also take some time to wander through the surrounding beautiful Ponderosa forests to spot grazing elk and other wildlife.

-Day 7: After a morning of fishing, we reach Mid Creek take out at the head of the Meadow Creek Gorge, where the easy-going South Fork becomes very narrow and fast.
-With the fishing rafts used on this style trip, the class V gorge is un-runable.
+Day 7: After a morning of fishing, we reach the Mid Creek take out at the head of the Meadow Creek Gorge, where the easy-going South Fork becomes very narrow and fast.
+The class V gorge is not runnable with the fishing specific boats used on this trip.
 Horses will come in and pick up the rafts and other river gear to be packed out to the Meadow Creek Trailhead where we will meet the van.
-From the trailhead it is about a four hour drive back to Kalispell.
-There is the option to fly from nearby Spotted Bear airstrip to avoid the long and sometimes bumpy car ride back to Kalispell for an additional fee.
+From the trailhead it is about four hours back to Kalispell.
+For an additional fee, there is the option to fly from nearby Spotted Bear airstrip to avoid the long and sometimes bumpy car ride back to Kalispell.

 South Fork of the Flathead River Suggested Gear